Welcome to willow x arch!

 who we are

 Mission: Willow x Arch (pronounced “WILL-oh and ARCH”) is a global movement that centers and uplifts Black women and girls through storytelling, while preserving their narratives and history in media and entertainment.
-We cultivate community among women and girls from Black communities by empowering and encouraging them to occupy space unapologetically—across podcasts, television, advertising, and every form of storytelling imaginable.
+We cultivate community among Black women and girls by empowering and encouraging them to occupy space unapologetically—across podcasts, television, advertising, and every form of storytelling imaginable.

 Vision: To create a world where we bridge the gap between companies and the ethical representation of Black women and girls in global media and entertainment.
 We assist clients in carefully developing projects that effectively tell stories across industries and disciplines, including churches, media, entertainment, academia, museums, and more.